ewired/gjs-guide/docs/extensions/overview/imports-and-modules.md

 };
 ```

-If placed in `example@shell.gnome.org/exampleLib.js` the script above would be available as `Me.imports.extensionLib`.
+If placed in `example@shell.gnome.org/exampleLib.js` the script above would be available as `Me.imports.exampleLib`.
 If it was in a subdirectory, such as `example@shell.gnome.org/modules/exampleLib.js`, you would access it as `Me.imports.modules.exampleLib`.

 ```js
 // GJS's Built-in Modules are in the top-level